 Kanalaritja: An Unbroken String – Honouring the Tradition of Tasmanian Aboriginal Shell Stringings.
 Video produced in relation to TMAG’s shell-stringing exhibition Available on SBS on demand or Vimeo (fees may apply).

-There’s also a book version by the same title available through the TMAG shop
+There’s also a hard copy version of Kanalaritja through the TMAG shop

 Kanalaritja tells the story of Tasmanian Aboriginal shell stringing, a story of survival and resilience.
 For the first time historic necklaces and images, works from the Furneaux Islands and contemporary works from a new wave of shell stringers appear in an exhibition that celebrates hundreds of generations of tradition.
 The viewer is guided on this rich journey by a group of senior shell stringers as they pass the practise on to a new generation.
 This film is dedicated to the strong Tasmanian Aboriginal women who, against all odds, ensured the cultural practice of shell stringing survived.

 Lola Greeno Cultural Jewels: Honouring the Past/Making a Future: The Tasmanian Aboriginal Shell Necklace Tradition – Julie Gough Read pdf here

 Lola Greeno ‘Shell necklace’ – National Gallery of Australia, Watch video here

 Australian Design Centre On Tour | Lola Greeno: Cultural Jewels | Exhibition Behind the Scenes – Watch video here

 Tayenebe – Tasmania Aboriginal women’s fibre work by Jennie Gorringe, Julie Gough, Tasmanian Museum and Art Gallery (2009)